sydasif/learn-linux/README.md

-# Linux Networking Lab
+# Linux Networking Basic

+## TCP/IP Protocol

+### TCP (Transmission Control Protocol)

+TCP/IP is the most popular networking protocol suite, is often referred to as a protocols, actually it's made up from several protocols.
+TCP and IP protocols, in addition there is also a third, named UDP.

+1. TCP is responsible for breaking down network transmission into sequences (Packet and segment) which are sent to the target node and reassembled back into the original message.

+2. TCP performs a three-way handshake , when setting up connection.

+3. The first packet, SYN (synchronize), is sent to the receiver, that it wants to start a communication.

+4. Once packet is received at the receiving end, a SYN/ACK (synchronize/acknowledge) packet is sent back to the sender.

+5. Finally, an ACk (acknowledge) packet is sent to the receiver, and connection is established and the nods are able to communicate.

+6. TCP has built-in features to deal with error, error correction ensure that a packet was received the same as, that was sent.

+7. TCP packets contain a checksum and algorithm to verify it, if verification is fails, the packet is then discarded.

+8. The flow controls feature in TCP handles the speed at which data is transferred.
+A transmission speed as fast as its slowest point in the path between two nodes.

+9. Flow controls process is known as a sliding window, at receiving end receive window, which tells the sender that how much data it's able to receive.

 ## TFTP Server

 ### Introduction

 This document will guide the reader on how to setup a TFTP server that will allow clients to both download and upload files.
 This process has been completely tested and verified on 18 Jun, 2021 using Ubuntu 20.04 LTS Server.

 ### Installation